benjisamschlu/Subnational-5-14-MR/README.md

 The repository available on Github where this README stands is */code*.
 In order to obtain */richardli_github* sub-directory, go [here](https://github.com/richardli/AfricaU5MR), download the repo to create the sub-directory as I did above.
-Within this sub-directory, cut/copy *HIV_Adjustments* into */data* in order to have the same directory structure as mine.
+Within this downloaded sub-directory, cut/copy *HIV_Adjustments* into */data* in order to have the same directory structure as mine.
 Make sure to exactly reproduce this structure on your laptop before running the R scripts.